How to Fix the NVIDIA Installer Failed Error

 Optional

 You can download and install the NVIDIA GeForce Experience on your computer to notify you of any latest driver updates.
 GeForce Experience is one of many NVIDIA programs that you can use to download and install new graphics card drivers.
-Do not get GeForce Experience confused with the NVIDIA Studio driver as it is a totally different NVIDIA software.
+Do not confuse GeForce Experience with the NVIDIA control panel, as it is a different NVIDIA software.

-The installation process is quite easy and it will not only install drivers for your graphics card, but it will also let you use the GeForce Experience to record and stream your gameplay, optimize your games and more.
+The installation process is relatively easy.
+It will not only install drivers for your graphics card but also let you use the GeForce Experience to record and stream your gameplay, optimize your games, and more.
 Follow these steps to install GeForce Experience:

 Step #1